 - Shop for knock-offs in Cuidad del Este.
 Where else can you watch a regular baseball hat turn into a Nike baseball hat right on the street with the aid of a sewing machine?

 - Float down the Paraguay River.
 String up a hammock made in Paraguay and watch the world float by from the deck of a small cargo ship taking Coca-Cola and tinned meat to river towns.
 Expect to see monkeys and excited children.

 - Try to make Naduti lace in Itaguá.
 This is a traditional Paraguayan needlework pattern made with simple thread that looks like an elaborate spiderweb.

 - Visit the Museum of Myths in Asunción.
 The museum is worth stopping by to learn about the monsters and myths that are so prevalent in the Guaraní culture, like Pombero, a miniature man who impregnates virgins.

 - Hike through Parque Nacional Ybycui.
 This park offers hiking trails, waterfalls, and pools in some of the last remaining rain forest in Paraguay.
 The park ranger might even make you lunch.

 - Learn Guaraní.
 Jaguar and piranha are both guaraní words, but if you want to learn more, you’ll find yourself surrounded by people keen to teach you.
 Children are especially eager to teach foreigners a few key phrases and insults.

-This page by Megan Wood.
+This page was written by Megan Wood.